Imre Szabics: International career

-Szabics made his debut for the Hungary national team in their friendly match against Luxembourg on 30 April 2003 and went on to score two goals in a 5–1 victory for the Hungarians.
+Szabics made his debut for the Hungarian national team in their friendly match against Luxembourg on 30 April 2003 and went on to score two goals in a 5–1 victory for the Hungarians.
 He subsequently made four appearances and scored four goals for Hungary in the Euro 2004 qualifying, including a brace in his competitive debut and the team's 3–1 home victory over Latvia on 7 June 2003.
 He also played for Hungary in five matches of the 2006 World Cup qualifying and scored one goal, the 3–2 winner against Iceland at home in the team's second match of the qualifying.
 Hungary failed to qualify for any of the two tournaments by finishing fourth in their groups in both of the two qualifying campaigns.

 After the injuries of Rudolf, Priskin, and Szalai, Szabics was called up for Hungary again after four years on 3 June 2011.
 Going in as a substitute for the second half, Szabics scored the only goal of the game in the 53rd minute.
 On 2 September 2011, Szabics scored against Sweden at the Puskás Ferenc Stadium in the last minutes of the first half; however, Sweden equalized in the second half.
 A late goal by Szabics's fellow striker Gergely Rudolf resulted the celebration of 25,000 spectators after the team beat Sweden in the Euro 2012 qualifying by 2–1.

 Managerial career

-On 18 September 2014, Pál Dárdai was appointed as interim manager of the Hungarian national football team, and he appointed Szabics as an assistant coach.
-In an interview with the ORF, Szabics stated that it was a big honour to be the assistant coach of the Hungarian national team.
+On 18 September 2014, Pál Dárdai was appointed as interim manager of the Hungary national team, and he appointed Szabics as an assistant coach.
+In an interview with the ORF, Szabics stated that it was a big honour to be the assistant coach of the Hungary national team.
 In an interview with Nemzeti Sport, he said that he was not important in this story, but the national team was.
 He was replaced by Andreas Möller in October 2015.
-Assistant manager in Austrian national team.
+Assistant manager in Austria national team.